Duchess of Rothesay helps Scotland’s Gardens celebrate its 85th anniversary in floral style

 Her Royal Highness meets charity volunteers & garden openers at tea party.

-The Duchess of Rothesay helped Scotland’s Gardens mark its 85th anniversary today at a special birthday tea party held in the grounds of the charity’s longest standing open garden, Winton House in East Lothian.
+The Duchess of Rothesay helped Scotland’s Gardens mark its 85th anniversary today at a special birthday tea party held in the grounds of the charity’s longest standing open garden, Winton Castle in East Lothian.

 Her Royal Highness met volunteers and staff who help the organisation ‘open the gates’ of hundreds of gardens across Scotland every year to raise funds for other deserving charities.
 Scotland’s Gardens was created in 1931 and Winton House holds a special place in the charity’s history as it has opened every year bar one since the charity began, making it the longest standing garden to open for the charity.
 At its first opening the owners raised £20 8s & 6d.